Symplectic isotopy on non-minimal ruled surfaces: Stability of strata of in the one-point blow-up cases

 \end{enumerate} \end{prp}

-\begin{proof} \begin{enumerate} \item Theorem 1.6 in \cite{Zhang16} gives the singular foliation where the smooth leaves gives the embedded $F$, and the singular leaf gives the embedded $F-E$. \item It follows by definition. \item It was proved by Li-Liu~\cite{LL01} that, if $M = \Sigma_g\times S^2$ or its blow-up, where $g > 0$ and $C = pB + qF$, and $k(C) = \frac 12 (c_1(C) + C^2) = \frac 12 (-K\cdot C + C^2),$ where $k(C)$ means the virtual dimension of the moduli space of curves in class $C$.
+\begin{proof} \begin{enumerate} \item Theorem 1.6 in \cite{Zhang16} gives the Lefschetz fibration where the smooth fibers are embedded $J$ holomorphic curves in the class $F$, and the singular fiber consists of the transversal union of an the embedded $J$ holomorphic sphere in the class $F-E$ with an embedded $J$ holomorphic sphere in the class $E$ . \item It follows by definition. \item It was proved by Li-Liu~\cite{LL01} that, if $M = \Sigma_g\times S^2$ or its blow-up, where $g > 0$ and $C = pB + qF$, and $k(C) = \frac 12 (c_1(C) + C^2) = \frac 12 (-K\cdot C + C^2),$ where $k(C)$ means the virtual dimension of the moduli space of curves in class $C$.

 Then

 In particular, $\Gr(C) \ne 0$ provided that $q \ge g-1$.
 When $g = 0$, $\Gr(C) = 1$ for all classes $C$ with $p,q \ge 0$ and $ p+q > 0$.

 In general, for the genus $g$ cases we always have $Gr(B+ gF)=2^g>0$, and expect to have $ k(B+gF)=\frac12([2B-2F-\cdots]\cdot [B+gF] +[B+gF]^2)= 2g+2-2g\ge 0.$